rvforest/tagkit/docs/source/development/contributing.md

 If you use the CSpell extension in VS Code, you can quickly add a flagged word to the project's `cspell.json` using the Quick Fix menu:

 1. Hover over the underlined word flagged as a spelling error in your Markdown file.
-2. Click the lightbulb icon or right-click and select "Quick Fix...", or press Ctrl+.
+2. Click the lightbulb icon, right-click and select "Quick Fix...", or press Ctrl+.
 (Windows/Linux) or Cmd+.
 (Mac) to open the Quick Fix menu.
-3. Choose  or "Add to cspell.json" from the menu.
+3. Choose "Add to cspell.json" from the menu.
 4. The word will be automatically added to the `words` array in `cspell.json` in your project root.

-Do not choose "Add to workspace settings" or "Add to user settings" as this will not update the project's shared configuration file.
+Do **not** choose "Add to workspace settings" or "Add to user settings" as this will not update the project's shared configuration file.

 ## Getting Help